-So what trickery are you in for today?
-What stories will you listen to and believe only to realize you’ve been tricked on April Fool’s day?
-Usually on this day I don’t answer the phone, emails, or texts to stave off being fooled.
+So, what trickery are you in for today?
+What stories will you listen to and believe only to realize you’ve been tricked on April Fool’s Day?
+Usually, on this day, I don’t answer the phone, emails, or texts to stave off being fooled.
 April 1st is a fun day of fooling others and trying not to be fooled yourself.
 What about the rest of the days of the year?
-How are you fooling yourself from living the life of your dreams?
-What if you thought about all the stories you tell yourself daily about not being good enough, smart enough, old/young enough, pretty enough or rich enough, and realized those were the true tricks.
+How are you fooling yourself into living the life of your dreams?
+What if you thought about all the stories you tell yourself daily about not being good enough, smart enough, old/young enough, pretty enough, or rich enough, and realized those were the true tricks.
 What if you were able to see the challenges our world faces from a place of empowerment rather than a place of fear?
 Any story you tell yourself of lack, limits, and overwhelment is a foolish game to play.

-Rather than allowing yourself to be fooled into limitation, start listening, believing and following your own intuition and heart.
+Rather than allowing yourself to be fooled into limitations, start listening, believing, and following your own intuition and heart.
 Your heart doesn’t play the foolish games your head does.
-Your heart knows that even during struggles in your life, there is great LOVE along the journey.
-Your heart knows for every story shown of sadness in the news there are thousands of happy ones that don’t beg to be seen.
-Fools beg for attention while the sage sits back and observes the situation and moves forward in a space of LOVE.
+Your heart knows that there is great LOVE along the journey, even during struggles in your life.
+Your heart knows for every story shown of sadness in the news, thousands of happy ones don’t beg to be seen.
+Fools beg for attention while the sage sits back and observes the situation, and moves forward in the space of LOVE.

-The moment you see stories as just that stories, you take ownership of how they will play out in your life.
-How sadness can be turned into the stepping stone for happiness.
-How fear can’t live with a heart full of LOVE.
-How tragedy is what creates triumph.
-How awareness to your feelings puts you in the driver’s seat to move forward rather than be stalled in self-doubt.
+The moment you see stories as just that stories, you take ownership of how they will play out in your life, how sadness can be turned into the stepping stone for happiness, how fear can’t live with a heart full of LOVE, how tragedy is what creates triumph, how awareness of your feelings puts you in the driver’s seat to move forward rather than be stalled in self-doubt.

 Moving forward, I invite you to be your own sage by:

 Seeing through the lens of LOVE and first noticing what is working well in your life before stepping into a space of fixing what isn’t.